 The above does not include the assessments dates for the ENGR90033 subject.Refer to the ENGR90033 Handbook entry for more information.

 Regular subject tuition fees will apply to this subject.

 Information for international students only

 International students on student visas are limited to 20 hours per week for both paid/unpaid internships.

 All international students on student visas should ensure that they are compliant with the working hours limitations attached to your visa.
-ENGR90033 Internship is an elective subject which may count towards your working hours, even if your internship is unpaid.
+ENGR90033 Internship and CHEN90028 Chemical Engineering Internship are elective subjects which may count towards your working hours, even if your internship is unpaid.

 Visit our Frequently asked questions page.